umitproject/network-scanner/share/doc/umit/src/interface_editor.rst

 * Need Root

-   If "Need Root" is able this option will be not considered if Umit is running without Administrator level.
+   If "Need Root" is able this option will be not considered if Umit Network Scanner is running without Administrator level.

 * Options + Args